Let a Franklin Disability Benefits Attorney Take Action on Your Claim

 - Bank statements

-- A list of past jobs
+- A list of past jobs and dates of employment

 - Your birth, marriage, or divorce certificate